Introduction

 Anúncios

-Often, it overlaps with common mental health issues like depression or anxiety, manifesting as a profound inability to act or engage with the world.
+Often, functional freeze overlaps with common mental health issues like depression or anxiety, manifesting as a profound inability to act or engage with the world.

 Understanding Functional Freeze